Deniz Cizmeciyan-Papazyan - PhD

 BS, Chemistry, 1987, Bogazici University (Istanbul, Turkey)

 The main focus of my research has been experimental until recently.
 In collaboration with Dr. Miguel Garcia-Garibay’s group at UCLA, I investigated methyl group dynamics in relation with tunneling mechanism in photochemical reactions, photochemical reactions in zeolites as well as enantiomeric interactions in zeolites by means of Nuclear Magnetic Resonance (NMR), Thermogravimetric Analysis (TGA), Differential Scanning Calorimetry (DSC) and Gas Chromatography, Mass Spectrometry (GC-MS).
 However, in the past year my research interests have shifted to computational chemistry which has been growing in importance in the past decades, as acknowledged by Nobel prizes awarded in 1998 and 2013.
-Computational Chemistry, which was the focus of last spring’s American Chemical Society (ACS) meeting, is a powerful tool which provides a microscope into the behavior of molecules and materials at atomic level and is becoming an extremely powerful tool for gaining insight into chemical processes otherwise difficult or impossible to obtain from experiments.
+Computational Chemistry is a powerful tool which provides a microscope into the behavior of molecules and materials at atomic level and is becoming an extremely powerful tool for gaining insight into chemical processes otherwise difficult or impossible to obtain from experiments.
 It can also be conducive to valuable interdisciplinary collaborations with mathematics and biology professors and students.
 For example, computational projects provide research opportunities for mathematics students as well as students in physical and life sciences.

 One of my research projects is on investigating how amino acids get adsorbed into zeolites using MD and Monte Carlo Simulations.
 This project is in collaboration with Dr. Arno Papazyan.
 The goal of this project is to complement my experimental results in finding a new avenue to enantiomeric enrichment in an achiral medium provided by zeolites which are aluminosilicate cages with adsorption capabilities.
 The separation of one enantiomer from the other is a very important practical issue in medicine today because the incorrect enantiomer is either useless or may cause detrimental side effects.
 It also lies at the origin of life, since most of biochemistry involves chiral molecules.
 Our research efforts are towards making a significant and fundamental contribution to our knowledge about the repertoire of processes leading to enantiomeric purity.